maphew/zadam-trilium-wiki/Note-navigation.md

 ## Jump to note

-This is useful to quickly find and view arbitrary note - click on `Jump to` button on the top or press `CTRL-J`.
+This is useful to quickly find and view arbitrary note - click on `Jump to` button on the top or presss `CTRL-J`.
 Then type part of the note name and autocomplete will help you pick the desired note.

 [[gifs/jump-to.gif]]